gyamfimartins/Code_Sample/README.md

 ### Description

-This project consumes a nested json array using Retrofit 2 and Gson Libraries.
+This project consumes a nested json object using Retrofit 2 and Gson Libraries.
 The data is displayed in the recyclerview

 ### App architecture